 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the Senior Postholders with the exception of the Clerk to the Governors.
-These comprised the Chief Executive and the Principal.
+These comprised the Principal and the Executive Director of Finance, Resources and People Performance.